Phase transition in the Integrated Density of States of the Anderson model arising from a supersymmetric sigma model: Abstract

-In the case of \(\mathbb{Z}^d\) with \(d\geq 3\), another possible situation would be the existence of an intermediate phase where the vertex reinforced jump process is transient but \((\psi_L)_{L\in\mathbb{N}}\) is not bounded in \(L^2\).
-It could correspond to an intermediate phase for the behaviour of the density of states of \(H_{\beta}\).
-It might also be consistent with the presence of a phase where there exists singular continuous spectrum for \(H_{\beta}\).
-The existence of such an intermediate phase for the spectrum of certain random Schrödinger operators is conjectured to be true in high dimension by a growing community of physicists (see for example \cite{AK23}).
+On the other hand, a sufficient condition to obtain the weak disorder behavior \(N(E)\leq C'E\) , which corresponds to the transience region in the vertex reinforced jump process, is to prove the \(L^2\)-integrability of the martingale \((\psi_L)_{L\in \mathbb{N}}\), defined in Section \ref{sec:alterapproach}.
+For \(W > W_0(d)\) and \(d\ge 3\), this bound follows from Lemma~\ref{le-ward}.
+Note that, if \(L^2\)-integrability was equivalent to transience on $\mathbb{Z}^{d},$ then the bound \(N(E)\leq C_{W}E\), for some constant $C_{W},$ would hold for all $W>W^*(d).$ In the case of trees, this equivalence was proved in \cite{theserapenne}.
+However on \(\mathbb{Z}^d\) only uniform integrability of \((\psi_L)_{L\in\mathbb{N}}\) for $W>W^*(d)$ has been proven so far (see \cite{theserapenne}).
+This result suggests another possible scenario, with an intermediate phase where the vertex reinforced jump process is transient but \((\psi_L)_{L\in\mathbb{N}}\) is not bounded in \(L^2\) and may correspond to an intermediate phase for the behaviour of the density of states of \(H_{\beta}\) too.
+This could also be consistent with the presence of a phase where \(H_{\beta}\) exhibits singular continuous spectrum.
+The existence of singular continuous spectrum for certain random Schr\"odinger operators is conjectured to be true in high dimension by a growing community of physicists (see for example \cite{AK23}).

-Sabot and Zeng conjecture in \cite{Sabot2019} that the phase transition in linearly reinforced random processes between recurrent and transient regimes is related to the dynamical localization and delocalization transition of \(H_\beta\).
+\paragraph{The Anderson transition.} Sabot and Zeng conjecture in \cite{Sabot2019} that the phase transition in linearly reinforced random processes between recurrent and transient regimes is related to the dynamical localization and delocalization transition of \(H_\beta\).
 This provides an additional motivation for the study of this random operator, since the localization-delocalization transition for random Schr\"odinger operators is a long-standing open problem in the theory of disordered systems, going back to the seminal work of P.W.
 Anderson \cite{Anderson58}.
-Nevertheless, the delocalization of the random operator \(H_{\beta}\) is still out of reach.
+As in the standard Anderson model, the operator \(H_{\beta}\) exhibits dynamical localization for strong disorder $W\leq W' (d)$ \cite{Collevecchio2018}.
+This motivates the following question. \textbf{Open question 3:} does dynamical localization for \(H_{\beta}\) hold at spectral band edges for any fixed disorder parameter $W>0,$ in particular at weak disorder?
+This is so far out of reach, since the stardard proof relies on the Liftschitz tails of the IDS, which are absent in our case.

 \paragraph{Theorem \ref{thm-main-theorem} : strategy of the proof.} We argue in three steps.

 \textit{Step 1.} By standard arguments (see Section 3.1) we have, for all \(L\geq 1,\)

 where \(H^{D}_{\beta,\Lambda_{L}}\) was defined in \eqref{def:HD} and \(N_{\Lambda_L}(E,{H}^{D}_{\beta ,\Lambda_{L}})\) is the finite volume IDS with Dirichlet boundary condition defined in \eqref{def:finite-vol-IDOS}. \textit{Step 2.} We have no direct information on the probability density of